Germany's Maas says Turkey 'invasion' illegitimate under international law | DW | 20.10.2019

 EU leaders also oppose the idea of relocating up to 2 million Syrian refugees living in Turkey into a proposed "safe zone" in northeast Syria.

-He said that the topic should be discussed with Ankara together with the EU-Turkey migration deal, which sees the EU pay billions to Turkey to host 3.6 million civil war refugees.
+He said the topic should be discussed with Ankara together with the EU-Turkey migration deal, which sees Brussels pay billions to Turkey to host 3.6 million civil war refugees.

 "Because we will not pay money for things that, according to our perspective, are not legitimate or legal," Maas said.